-From bomb squad to bakery: Detective starting a new venture
+From bomb squad to bakery: Detective launches a new venture

 by Tallahassee Table

-Chris Smith, his son and wife are opening Ground Ops Roastery + Bakehouse in Midtown
+Chris Smith, his wife, son and daughter-in-law have opened Ground Ops Roastery + Bakehouse in Midtown

-Chris Smith is a multi talented man who has worn many hats.
-He served in the U.S. Navy, was a bank vice president, had a position in legislative and internal affairs in the State Attorney General’s Office, became a longtime volunteer firefighter and trainer.
-Chris studied urban regional planning (with an emphasis on aviation) for his master’s degree at Florida State University, earned his pilot’s license and for the past 12 years, he’s been a Leon County Sheriff’s detective who is also on the department’s bomb squad.
+Chris served in the U.S. Navy, was a bank vice president, had a position in legislative and internal affairs in the State Attorney General’s Office and became a longtime volunteer firefighter and trainer.
+He studied urban regional planning (with an emphasis on aviation) for his master’s degree at Florida State University, earned his pilot’s license and for more than a dozen years, he was a Leon County Sheriff’s detective who was also on the department’s bomb squad.

 But Chris has decided to switch from the bomb squad to baking.
-His new hat will be a chef’s toque.
+His new hat is a chef’s toque.

-“Chris is a renaissance person,” said his wife, Shannon.
+“Chris is a renaissance person,” said his wife, Shannon, a fitness instructor and former newspaper reporter as well as a public relations professional.
 “He wants to do it all.”

-Chris Smith and his son Conner will be at the helm of the new Ground Ops.
+Chris Smith and his son Conner.
+Photo / Ground Ops.

-Chris will be the baker and his son Conner will be the coffee roaster at Ground Ops.
-The name is inspired by Chris’ law enforcement background.
+Chris is the baker and his son Conner is the coffee roaster at Ground Ops.

 “When my dad was thinking about retirement from the sheriff’s department, he was wondering what he would do,” said Conner.
 “I told him ‘dad, you’ve been making cinnamon rolls my whole life.
 Why don’t you sell those?’ ”